ljwagerfield/ljwagerfield.github.io/customer-discovery.md

 -   Continuous process.

 -   Qualitative.
-Broad (avoid deep analysis).
+Broad and shallow - avoid deep analysis.

 -   Goal is to highlight: